-'One of the most beautiful houses in Gloucestershire' is for sale, the place where Waugh wrote Brideshead Revisited - Country Life
+Evelyn Waugh's former house, dubbed 'one of the most beautiful houses in Gloucestershire', is going under the hammer - Country Life

-The house where Evelyn Waugh wrote his nostalgic masterpiece comes to the market.
+Piers Court, the house where Evelyn Waugh wrote his nostalgic masterpiece Brideshead Revisited, comes to the market.

-Georgian, Grade II*-listed Piers Court at Stinchcombe is ‘one of the most beautiful houses in Gloucestershire’ says Rupert Sturgis of selling agents Knight Frank, who quote a guide price of £3 million for this magnificent Cotswold manor.
+Georgian, Grade II*-listed Piers Court at Stinchcombe is ‘one of the most beautiful houses in Gloucestershire’ in the words of Rupert Sturgis of Knight Frank, who are selling the house for the second time in just a few years.
+In 2018 it went up for sale at a guide price of £3 million, eventually selling a year later at £2.9m.
+Now, following some reported ups-and-downs (well, mostly downs) under the current ownership, this magnificent Cotswold manor is being sold again — this time at a guide price of £2.5 million via Allsops auctioneers.

+The sale takes place on December 15 ‘on the instruction of the joint fixed charged receiver’, according to its listing; though there is a bit of a fly in the ointment in the form of sitting tenants.
+Tenants who — again, according to the listing — are paying just £250 a year, though they have been given notice to leave: ‘The property is occupied under a Common Law Tenancy at a rent of £250 per annum.
+A Notice To Quit was served on the occupant on 19th August 2022 and a copy of such Notice was affixed to the property gate on 22nd August 2022.’

+The listing goes on to add a warning which should be taken seriously: ‘Prospective purchasers should take their own legal advice regarding this and will be deemed to bid accordingly.’

-Certainly its present owners – who bought Piers Court in 2010 – have done much to enhance a house described by Pevsner as ‘dignified and elegant’, which, behind its classical 18th-century façade, caters for both formal entertaining and informal family living.
+It seems a sad state of affairs for a famed house whose previous owners — who bought Piers Court in 2010 — had done much to enhance a place described by Pevsner as ‘dignified and elegant’, which, behind its classical 18th-century façade, caters for both formal entertaining and informal family living.
 The standard of fixtures and fittings is really something – as this picture of one of the bathrooms demonstrates.

+Or at least, it did demonstrate in 2018; the tenants have not permitted viewings ahead of the auction, and Knight Frank have made it clear that all images on the listings are from that previous sale a few years ago.

-The genial, pleasantly rambling family house has some 8,400sq ft of accommodation, including five reception rooms.
+Still, if somebody can figure out the wrangling then they will be the proud owners of a genial, pleasantly rambling family house has some 8,400sq ft of accommodation, including five reception rooms.

 There is also a kitchen/breakfast room with a beautiful beamed ceiling, tiled floor and lovely rustic feel.